$f(\bar{R}, L(X))$-gravity in the context of dark energy with power law expansion and energy conditions: Introduction

-At this juncture, let us discuss the importance of the {\bf K-}essence theory with specific choice of DBI type Lagrangian: It is now unavoidable to admit the accelerating universe after analysing the observations of Large-Scale Structure, searches of type Ia Supernovae and measurements of Cosmic Microwave Background anisotropy~\cite{Bahcall}.
+At this juncture, let us discuss the importance of the {\bf K-}essence theory with specific choice of DBI type Lagrangian: It is now unavoidable to admit the acceleration of the universe after analysing the observations of Large-Scale Structure, type Ia Supernovae's observations and measurements of anisotropy of Cosmic Microwave Background ~\cite{Bahcall}.
 It has also been acknowledged that our universe is now dominated by a component named dark energy which poses negative pressure.
 Scientists proposed cosmological constant or vacuum density to be the candidate for such an exotic component of the universe.
-But the barrier of cosmological coincidence problem created hurdles for us and raised the question that {\it why does the strange dark energy component possesses a tiny energy density $(O(meV^4 ))$ compared to the simple expectation based on quantum field theory}.
-Additionally, {\it the occurrence of the acceleration at such a late stage of evolution} continuously poked cosmologists for better theories.
+But the barrier of cosmological coincidence problem created hurdles for us and raised the question that {``\it why does the strange dark energy component possesses a tiny energy density $(O(meV^4 ))$ compared to the simple expectation based on quantum field theory"}.
+Additionally, {``\it the occurrence of the acceleration at such a late stage of evolution"} continuously poked cosmologists for better theories.
 The problem with most of the dark energy models (take cosmological constant as example) are that they require {\it extraordinary fine tuning} of the initial energy density which is of the orders of $100$ or more smaller than the initial matter-energy density.